 Modified from “The Gefilte Manifesto” at their suggestion for passover.
 This is a parve Gluten Free variant.
-They recommended a 9 Inch square glass baking pan (actually their first recommendation was individual ramkins), but it’s passover, so a smart and final 9 by 12 inch aluminim 1/2 steam pan.
+They recommended a 9 Inch square glass baking pan (actually their first recommendation was individual ramekins), but it’s passover, so a smart and final 9 by 12 inch aluminim 1/2 steam pan.
 The Steam pan is 25% larger than the recommended pan, so I’m quadrupling the recipe and making three.
-The ingredients are list for one recipe.
+The ingredients are listed for one recipe.

 - 1 Cauliflower head broken into florets